Tasarinan/Ufoco/docs/development/backlog.md

 - [ ] choose a DOING-date in the entry field
 - [ ] jumps (only) from TODO to DOING on the given date

-## DONE As the user I want to see all my DOING's after livewookie is started, that I can begin with my work instantly.

-## DONE As lw developer I want to change the mini-code-edit base to fit my needs, that it is becoming my project and I can learn the things that I need are most valuable to me

-AC:

-- [x] Changing zepto.min.js to jquery.js - speed should not be in issue in the beginning
-- [x] removing unused files (angular, zepto ...)

-## DONE As a user I want to see my notes, when I open live wookiee, that I see my notes instantly.

-- [x] a standard org file ist loaded (liveflow.md)
-- [x] liveflow.org is located at ~/.livewookie/liveflow.md
-- [x] liveflow.org doesn't exists it should be created
-- [x] It is opened with the start of the program

-## DONE As a note keeper I want every change in my notes saved instantly, that I don't have to worry about forgetting them.

-- [x] Saving the notes after focus is lost
-- [x] Saving should not interfere with the typing or other user actions
-- [x] Saving should only be done, if there are any changes to the file

-## DONE As a note keeper I want to use markdown files as the basis for my list and outlines proper theme for my org file, that I can quickly navigate through them and use ace features for text movement

-- [x] use a markdown file as standard file instead of org-file
-- [x] Proper Styling for an markdown-file
-- [x] Open/Close on code folding via Keyboard (Alt-Shift-9/Alt-0)
-- [x] Move Parts of the Structure around via Keyboard, if it's folded (Alt-Up/-Down )

 ## DONE As a task planner I want to add state keywords to headings and list, that I can mark them as tasks

 - [x] TODO and DONE are recognised by the markdown theme

-## DONE As lw developer I want to change the mini-code-edit base to fit my needs, that it is becoming my project and I can learn the things that I need are most valuable to me

-    AC:
-    - [X] Changing zepto.min.js to jquery.js - speed should not be in issue in the beginning
-    - [X] removing unused files (angular, zepto ...)

-## DONE A a user I want to see my notes, when I open live wookiee, that I see my notes instantly.
-DEADLINE: <2013-08-24 Sa 11:00>

-## DONE As a note keeper I want, that the editor area is focused after the start of livewookie, that I can start writing instantly.

 ## DONE As a user I want to change the state of a task with a simple action, that I can easyly check my task without switching to the editor and breaking my flow.